DKesserich/SimpleDayNightPlugin/README.md

 The settings exposed at the Plugin level are also linked to console variables, which can be changed at runtime.

 Those settings are:
-- __Use Smooth Sun Update__: This toggles whether to update the sun's position on tick, or use a stepped update which will update the Sun's position at a configurable interval.
+- __Use Smooth Sun Update__: (CVar: sdn.SmoothTime) This toggles whether to update the sun's position on tick, or use a stepped update which will update the Sun's position at a configurable interval.
 This is an optimization setting, as every time the sun's position updates it forces a full rebuild of all Virtual Shadow Maps (if Virtual Shadow Maps are enabled in your project), which can be expensive.
 Stepped update will usually give a higher average framerate, but can cause some frame pacing issues as the VSM rebuild occurs.
-- __Time Step for Stepped Update__: How many seconds between updates of the Sun's position when Smooth Update is disabled.
+- __Time Step for Stepped Update__: (CVar: sdn.TimeStep) How many seconds between updates of the Sun's position when Smooth Update is disabled.
 Use your own judgement on this.
 Depending on how long you configure the day to be, a high value for this setting can cause some pretty jarring light shifts.
 The default value is one second.
-- __Length of Day__: How many real-time minutes equal an in-game 24 hour period.
+- __Length of Day__: (CVar: sdn.DayLength) How many real-time minutes equal an in-game 24 hour period.
 Does what it says, really.
 Higher values equal longer days.
-- __Length of Seasons__: How many in-game days a season lasts.
+- __Length of Seasons__: (CVar: sdn.SeasonLength) How many in-game days a season lasts.
 Also pretty much does what it says.
 A full year is this setting times four.

 Other settings:
 - __Latitude__: The latitude of your game world in degrees.
 Positive values are for the northern hemisphere, negative values for the southern hemisphere.
 90 is the North Pole, 0 is the equator.
 This is exposed to blueprint, so you could potentially do something like change the latitude as the player moves to better simulate a large open world.